| Module Title |

 Learning Outcomes

-1. Demonstrate the ability to assess, plan, implement and evaluate the nursing management of patients with cardiovascular, lymphatic and respiratory conditions systems using a person centred approach to care.
+1. Demonstrate the ability to assess, plan, implement and evaluate the nursing management of patients with cardiovascular, lymphatic and respiratory conditions, using a person-centred approach to care.
 2. Perform the clinical skills deemed necessary for the nursing management of the above patient/client groups.
-3. Explore the nurses role in promoting health in relation to the above patient/client group underpinned by the self-management support approach.
-4. Gain an understanding of pharmacology associated with the nursing management of the above patient groups.
-5. Demonstrate an understanding of the social and psychological aspects of these conditions and of the nursing care attached to them.
-6. Demonstrate and ability to recognise, assess, plan and evaluate nursing management of the deteriorating patient and patients/clients in the peri-operative period.
+3. Critically examine and apply the nurse's role in promoting health in relation to the above patient/client group underpinned by the self-management support approach.
+4. Analyse and apply pharmacological principles to inform safe, evidence-based nursing management of patients with cardiovascular, respiratory and lymphatic conditions 5.
+Critically analyse the social and psychological dimensions of cardiovascular, respiratory and lymphatic conditions, and apply this understanding to deliver person-centred, holistic nursing care.
+6. Demonstrate the ability to recognise and assess the deteriorating patient, and plan, implement and evaluate evidence-based nursing management in acute and peri-operative care contexts

 |